 1. Preheat oven to 160°C/140°C fan/325°F/gas mark 3.
 Line a couple of baking trays with baking paper and put to one side.

-2. Combine the dry ingredients in a bowl, leaving out the dried fruit.
-Heat the honey in a small saucepan over a low heat until warm and runny (you can use honey straight from the pot but it may be too sticky.
+2. Combine the oats, seeds, nuts, coconut, cocoa and salt in a large bowl before heating the honey in a small saucepan, over a low heat until warm and runny

-3. Add the honey to the dry mixture and combine well with a wooden spoon.
-Turn out onto the baking trays and spread evenly and as thinly as you can (spread to thickly and you’ve made a flapjack).
+3. Mix the the warm honey into the dry mixture with a wooden spoon.
+Spoon out evenly onto the baking trays and spread evenly and as thinly as you can.

-5. After 20 minutes take the granola out the oven and incorporate the apricots and raisons.
-Return to the oven and bake for another 10 minutes (remember to check it after 5minutes though as before).
+5. Remove from the oven and incorporate the apricots and raisons.
+Return to the oven for 5 mins before removing and turning.
+Continue to cook for a further 5 minutes.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.